CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_web_with_python.md

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?

-    # Stacks are LIFO (Last In First Out) types, which means the last inserted element
-        is the first element to come out of the list.
+    Stacks are LIFO (Last In First Out) types, which means the last inserted element is the first element to come out of the list.
 Insert operation called push and Delete is called pop.
         In stacks we maintain only one pointer to access the list, called the top (last) element.

-    # Queues are FIFO (Fist in First out) types, which means the first iserted element
-        is the first element to come out of the list.
+    Queues are FIFO (Fist in First out) types, which means the first iserted element is the first element to come out of the list.
 Insert operation is called enqueue and Delete is called dequeue.
         In queues we maintain two pointer to access the list (first/last position).

 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.

-    # BubbleSort is a sorting method.
+    BubbleSort is a sorting method.
 Starting from the first element, comparing it with the next.
     If the next element higher then the previous move to the next.
 Else swap them.
 And so on till the last index.

 #### Explain the process of finding the maximum and minimum value in a list of numbers!

-    # Moving along the collection (iterate).
+    Moving along the collection (iterate).
 Set the first as highest/lowest.
     Then comparing each next element with the firts and replace it with the first accordingly.

 #### Explain the process of calculating the average value in an array of numbers!

-    # Adding each element value together and dividing it with the the total element count.
+    Adding each element value together and dividing it with the the total element count.

 #### What is Big O complexity?
 Explain time and space complexity!

-    # Big O Notation is to describe the complexity of an algorithm.
+    Big O Notation is to describe the complexity of an algorithm.
 How long an algorithm takes to run.
     It is to compare the efficiency of different approaches to a problem.
 How quickly the runtime grows: use Big O Notation to talk about how quickly the runtime grows.
 Relative to the input:
     With Big O Notation, we use the size of the input, which we call “n”.
     So we can say things like the runtime grows “on the order of the size of the - input” (O(n)) or “on the order of the square of the size of the input” (O(n²)).
     As the input gets larger: we care more about the stuff that grows fastest as the input grows, because everything else is quickly eclipsed as n gets very large.

 #### Explain the process of calculating the average value in a list of numbers!

-    # Sum all of the data values and divide by the number of nodes in the list.
+    Sum all of the data values and divide by the number of nodes in the list.

 ### Procedural

 #### How the CASE condition works in SQL?

-    # It is a controlling structure (like the if in other programming language).
+    It is a controlling structure (like the if in other programming language).
     The Case statement goes through conditions and returns a value when the first condition its met.
     So once a condition is true, it will stop reading and return the result.
 If no coditions are true it returns the value in the else clause.

 #### How the switch-case condition works in JavaScript?

-    # The switch statement is used to perform different actions based on different conditions.
+    The switch statement is used to perform different actions based on different conditions.
     Use the switch stetement to select one of many code block to be executed.
 Instead of else we must use default.

 #### How to achieve a switch-case-like structure in Python?

-    # The way in Python to implement switch statement is to use the powerful dictionar mapping, also known as associative arrays,
-        the provide simple one to one key-value mappings.
+    The way in Python to implement switch statement is to use the powerful dictionar mapping, also known as associative arrays, the provide simple one to one key-value mappings.

 #### Explain variable scoping in Python!

+    LEGB rule!!
-    # LEGB rule -- L: local - Names assigned in any way within a function (def or lambda), and not declared global in that function.
+        L: local - Names assigned in any way within a function (def or lambda), and not declared global in that function.
         E: enclosing-function locals - Name in the local scope of any and all statically enclosing functions (def or lambda), from inner to outer.
         G: global (module) - Names assigned at the top-level of a module file, or by executing global statement in a def within the file.
         B: built-in (python) - names preassigned in the built-in name module for ex.: open, range, SyntaxError

 #### What’s the difference between const and var in JavaScript?

-    # The const keyword created a declaration that cannot be reassigned.
+    The const keyword created a declaration that cannot be reassigned.
 With var/let you can reassign and var/let is global scoped.

 #### How the list comprehension looks like in Python?

-    # you can either use loops: spuares = [] for in range (5) square.append(x*2) - squares = [2,4,6,8,10]
+    you can either use loops: spuares = [] for i in range (5) square.append(i*2) - squares = [2,4,6,8,10]
-    # you can either use list comprehensions to get the same result: squares = [x*2 for i in range (5)] - squares = [2,4,6,8,10]
+    you can either use list comprehensions to get the same result: squares = [i*2 for i in range (5)] - squares = [2,4,6,8,10]

 #### How the “ternary expression” looks like in Python?

-    #  a = val_if_true if teset else val_if_false in action:
+    result = if_true if condition else if_false
-        d= {'a':'x','b':'y','c':'x'}
-        def has_unique_value(k):
-        return d.values().count(d[k] == 1 def keys_with_same_value_as_key(k):
-        return set([key for key in d.keys() if d[key] == d[k]))
-        print( {d[k]:k if has_unique_value(k) else keys_with_same_value_as_key(k) for k in d.keys()})

 #### How the ternary expression looks like in JavaScript?

-    # if (person.age >= 16)
-        {person.driver = 'yes';}
-        else { prerson.friver = 'no'}
-    with tenary expressiong: preson.driver = person.age >= 16? 'yes':'no'
+    condition ? exprIfTrue : exprIfFalse

 #### How to import a function from another module in Python?

-    # from a import b, c
+    from a import b, c

 #### How to import a function from another module in JavaScript?

-    # import {init} from "../main.js" or
+    import {init} from "../main.js" or
-    # import { htmlFactory, htmlTemplates } from "../view/htmlFactory.js";
+    import { htmlFactory, htmlTemplates } from "../view/htmlFactory.js";

 ### Functional

 #### What is recursion?

-    # Recursive in fuction: The function calls itself again at the end of the execution with values(s) what is/are defined by itself.
-        Can be other meanings too, e.g.: copying or deleting a folder in a recursive way will delete/copy the sub folders too.
+    The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called a recursive function.

 #### Write a recursive function which calculates the Fibonacci numbers!

+     function fibo(limit, a=0, b=1) {
+        if (b >= limit) {
+            return
+        }
-     # function fibonacci (limit, a=0, b=1) {if (b >= limit) {return} let c = a+b; console.log(c); return fibo(limit,b,c)
+        let c = a+b;
+        console.log(c);
+        return fibo(limit,b,c)

 #### How to store a function in a variable in Python?

-    # def one():
+    def one():
         print("hello")
     function_variable = one
-    print(function_variable)
+    function_variable()

 #### List the ways of defining a callable logical unit in JavaScript!

-    # arrow function const foo = (arg1, arg2) => {...};
+    arrow function: const foo = (arg1, arg2) => {...};
-    # concie method syntay: let obj {myMethod(arg1, arg2) {...} }
+    concie method syntax: let obj {myMethod(arg1, arg2) {...} }

 #### What is an event listener?
 How to attach one?

-    # it sets up a function that will be called whenever the specified event is delivered to the target.
+    it sets up a function that will be called whenever the specified event is delivered to the target. documbent.getElementById("myBottun").addEventListener("click", displayDate)
-        documbent.getElementById("myBottun"9.addEventListener("click", displayDate)

 #### How to trigger an event in JavaScript?

-    # Event listeners have a target, which they listen for.
-It can be triggered by:
-        mouse actions, keyboard actions, contetnt load ( or changed) actions
+    Event listeners have a target, which they listen for.
+It can be triggered by: mouse actions, keyboard actions, content load (or changed) actions.

 #### What is a callback function?
 Tell some examples of its usage.

-    # A callbach is function is to be executed after another function has finished executing - this is where it gets the name from.
+    A callbach is function is to be executed after another function has finished executing - this is where it gets the name from.
     More complexly put: In JavaSricpt, functions are objects and because of this, functions can take functions as arguments, and can be returned by other functions.

 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.

-    # Decorator takes in a function, adds some functionality and returns it.
+    Decorator takes in a function, adds some functionality and returns it. def smart_divide(func):
-        def smart_divide(func):
             def inner(a,b):
              print("I am going to divide ",a,"and",b)